-Lapbooks: The Ultimate Guide with Examples, Ideas, and Templates
+Lapbooks: The Ultimate Guide

 Here at Homeschool Share, we’ve been asked quite a few lapbook questions over the past fifteen years: What is a lapbook?
 Why should my students make them?
 What supplies do I need for lapbooking?
 Where can I find pre-made lapbooks?
 Can I make my own lapbooks?
 How should I store them?